-On January 13, 2023, CSOC purchased 70,000 Class A common shares of Lysander Funds Limited from Canso Fund Management Ltd. ("CFM") by issuing to CFM 2,440,239 Class B subordinate voting shares of CSOC pursuant to a share purchase agreement dated October 17, 2022 (the "Transaction").
-The consideration has an approximate value of \$12.25 million.
-Following the Transaction, it is expected that CFM will hold approximately 68% of CSOC's outstanding Class B subordinate voting shares, which represents a voting position of 4.7%.
+On January 13, 2023, CSOC purchased 70,000 Class A Common Shares of Lysander Funds Limited from CFM by issuing to CFM 2,440,239 Class B Subordinate Voting Shares of CSOC pursuant to a share purchase agreement dated October 17, 2022 (the "Transaction").
+The consideration is \$12.25 million.
+Following the Transaction, CFM holds approximately 68% of CSOC's outstanding Class B Subordinate Voting Shares, which represents a voting position of 4.7%.